Multicultural Center (MCC)

 MCC 404 Phonology & Structure of American English (3 Credits)

 This course analyzes the sound system and grammatical structure of American English as it applies to the teaching of English as a second language.
+It focuses on common learner language errors, sources of errors, and ways to teach grammar structures in their typical context, through communicative and interactive activities.

 MCC 405 Introduction to Bilingual/Bicultural Education (3 Credits)